BelledonneCommunications/flexisip/README.md

 ### Some tips

 Check *CMakeLists.txt* to know the list of the available options and their default value.
-To change an option, you just need to invoke *CMake* again and specifying the option you need to change only.
+To change an option, invoke *CMake* again and specify the option you need to change.
-For instance, to disable the presence server feature:
+For instance, here is how to disable the presence server feature:

 ```bash
 cmake ./build -DENABLE_PRESENCE=OFF
 make -C ./build -j<njobs>
 ```

-You may also use *ccmake* or *cmake-gui* utilities to configure the project interactively:
+You may also use *ccmake* or *cmake-gui* utilities to interactively configure the project:

 ```bash
 ccmake ./build